Are You Harnessing The Power Of Web Analytics To Improve Your Online Business?

 Web Analytics tools aren’t purely for detecting how much traffic or ‘hits’ your site has gotten over a period of days, weeks or months and anyone who uses them purely in this vein is definitely missing out on a significant opportunity.

-With clear goals set out for your website and for your marketing activities, Web Analytics can be used to provide a wealth of information about performance – helping you to make investment and other business decisions going forward.
+With clear goals set out for your website and for your marketing activities, Web Analytics can be used to provide a wealth of information about performance – helping you to make investments and other business decisions going forward.

 With this in mind, here are just some other ways that you can utilise Web Analytics tools to help you with your offline and online marketing performance.